038-723460 Contact@DentalSmilePattaya.com

 Not all people are good candidates to get dental implants.
 A person who is most suitable is someone who is in good health, has healthy gums, and has enough bone in his of her jaw to allow an implant to be placed in the jawbone.
 To determine if you are suitable to get an implant, you will have to be examined by a dental professional.

-Some people are interested in getting implants to replace teeth that have been missing for a number of years.
-Others may need implants to replace teeth that were extracted recently because of severe decay, periodontal (gum) disease, infection of injury.
-In some cases, the teeth can be extracted and the implant placed at the same time.
-If you have a severe infection in a tooth root or your gums, your dentist may wait a few months after removing the teeth to allow the area to heal.
+Some people are interested in getting dental implants to replace their missing teeth while some people may need it to replace extracted teeth from severe decay, periodontal disease, gum problem or infection.
+In many cases, your teeth need to be extracted while dental implant can placed at the same session.
+If you have a severe infection in your tooth, dentist might wait for serveral months after removing the tooth to perform dental implants because the area needs to be healed.

 Before a dental implant is placed, you may need to have the bone in the area built up to increase the chance of success.
 This is a common procedure called bone grafting or augmentation.
 You may have the bone graft done and get the implants at the some time, but your dental specialist may decide to do the bone-graft procedure first and give the bone time to heal before placing the implant.
 If the bone graft is done first, you will need 4 to 12 months to heal before having the implants placed in you jawbone.
 However, you can wear your dentures or bridge during this time, so you won’t be without teeth.